What do I have to do to maintain my CIC® certification?

 If I don't pass the CIC® recertification examination, can I take it again?

 No. You can only take the CIC® recertification examination once during your recertification cycle.
-However, you can test again using the proctored CIC® certification examination administered at Prometric testing facilities to maintain your certification if you fail the recertification exam.
+However, you can test again using the proctored CIC® certification examination administered at Prometric testing facilities or via live remote proctoring to maintain your certification if you fail the recertification exam.
+The proctored certification examination must be purchased by December 17th and completed by December 31st.
+Prometric appointments can be extremely limited towards the end of the year.

 If I don’t pass the CIC® recertification examination, how long do I have to wait to register to take the certification exam?

-There is no waiting period to take the proctored certification examination administered at Prometric testing facilities if you don’t pass the recertification exam.
-If you fail the recertification examination, the CBIC office will email you the new examination application using the email address on file.
+There is no waiting period to take the proctored CIC examination administered at Prometric testing facilities or via live remote proctoring if you don’t pass the recertification exam.
+If you fail the recertification examination, you will need to apply online for the proctored CIC exam.
 If you do not pass this examination, your certification will lapse and you will have to wait until the following year to reapply as a first-time applicant.
+The rule of 90 days between unsuccessful CIC attempts still applies.
 Remember to plan ahead, because you must pass either the recertification examination or the certification exam (only if the recertification exam is failed) by 11:59 pm Greenwich Mean Time / 6:59 pm EST on or before December 31st* of your recertification year.

 *CBIC strongly recommends submitting the recertification exam no later than December 30 to be sure that everything is submitted successfully in time.
 Use this time zone converter to ensure you submit your exam on time: http://www.timeanddate.com/worldclock/converter.html.